ankitects/anki-manual/src/getting-started.md

 After confirming that you are correct, you can tell Anki how well you remembered, and Anki will choose a next time to show you again.

+### Cards

+A question and answer pair is called a 'card'.
+This is based on a paper flashcard with a question on one side and the answer on the back.
+In Anki a card doesn’t actually look like a physical card, and when you show the answer the question remains visible by default.
+For example, if you’re studying basic chemistry, you might see a question like:

+    Q: Chemical symbol for oxygen?

+After thinking about it, and deciding the answer is O, you click the show answer button, and Anki shows you:

+    Q: Chemical symbol for oxygen?
+    A: O

+After confirming that you are correct, you can tell Anki how well you remembered, and Anki will choose a next time to show you again.

 #### Types of Cards

 - **New:** A new card is one that you have downloaded or entered in, but have never studied before.